 ... graduated with the first GFP class in 2011 with an MAT.
 My day job is the Curator of Education at the Detroit Zoological Society where I oversee the day-to-day operations of the education department.
 I have the privilege of facilitating the Amazon Rainforest Adopt-A-School program in Peru, an absolute highlight of my job since 2007.
 I'm also a NOAA Climate Steward Regional Leader, supporting five states of climate stewards.
 I love being outdoors and can't wait to share the wonders of the natural world with my daughter as she grows up.

 ... spent the last seven years as a zookeeper at the North Carolina Zoo.
 She worked across multiple sections of the Zoo, with species ranging from bears and bison to gorillas and rhinos.
 She also served on the Zoo's environmental management team, helping establish and achieve conservation initiatives taking place on Zoo grounds, eventually being dubbed the "Green Queen" by her supervisor.
-Most recently she helped write the NC Zoo's Conservation and Research report.
-She has a BS in zoology from Michigan State University and recently completed her MA in zoology from Miami University's Global Field Program.
-Upon graduation she moved with her husband to Pittsburgh, PA where they are anticipating the arrival of their first child in March, getting to know the area, and pursuing new opportunities.
+She also helped write the NC Zoo's Conservation and Research report.
+She has a BS in Zoology from Michigan State University and completed her MA in Zoology from Miami University's Global Field Program.
+She and her husband have recently relocated to Pittsburgh, Pennsylvania and welcomed a little baby girl into their family.
 Dana immensely enjoyed her time as a GFP student and is excited to be joining the Project Dragonfly team as an instructor.

 ... completed her B.S. at Juniata College then earned her Master’s in Zoology in the GFP at Miami University.
 She managed sea turtle nesting research programs in several states and abroad prior to joining the Georgia Sea Turtle Center team in 2007.
 While at the GSTC she served as a rehabilitation technician before developing the GSTC AmeriCorps program, and has since taken over the GSTC Volunteer program as well including the creation of the Georgia Sea Turtle Marine Debris Initiative.
 She is excited to have the opportunity to continue to stay involved with the GFP as an instructor.